Harry Cardwell: Grimsby Town

 Cardwell joined up with League Two side Grimsby Town on 4 July 2017, to try and earn himself a contract.
 Having impressed in his trial, scoring four goals in pre season, Cardwell signed a two-year contract with the club on 17 July 2017 on a free transfer.

 Cardwell made his professional debut with Grimsby on 5 August 2017; coming off the subs bench on 79 minutes in their 3–1 victory at Chesterfield, he latched on to a through ball by Luke Summerfield, but Cardwell was brought down as he was about to shoot for goal, winning his team an 85th minute penalty, which was put away by Ben Davies to finish Chesterfield off.
 He scored his first goal for Grimsby in an EFL Trophy tie against Doncaster Rovers on 29 August 2017.

 Chorley

-Following his release by Grimsby in June 2020, Cardwell joined National League North side, Chorley on a permanent deal, following his earlier loan spell.
-In December 2020, Cardwell scored his first league goal following his permanent move, a 25 yard strike in a 1-0 win against Guiseley at Victory Park.
-Cardwell played his role in the club's impressive FA Cup run as they reached the Fourth Round before being beaten 1–0 by Premier League side Wolverhampton Wanderers.
-He featured in all six matches in Chorley's run scoring twice, against Gateshead in a 2–1 Second Qualifying Round victory and in a 3–2 comeback victory at League One Wigan Athletic.
+Following his release by Grimsby in June 2020, Cardwell joined National League North side, Chorley on a permanent deal, following an earlier loan spell at the club.
+In December 2020, Cardwell scored his first league goal following his permanent move, a 25-yard strike in a 1–0 win against Guiseley at Victory Park.
+Cardwell played his role in the club's impressive FA Cup run as they reached the Fourth round before being beaten 1–0 by Premier League side Wolverhampton Wanderers.
+He featured in all six matches in Chorley's run, scoring twice, against Gateshead in a 2–1 second qualifying round victory and in a 3–2 comeback victory at League One Wigan Athletic.